 - 7. Information Items-items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission. - 8.
-Public Comment-oral communications from the public audience regarding matters not on the agenda but within the subject matter jurisdiction of the city. - 9.
-City Council Reports and Requests: - a.
-Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by AB 1234;7 - b.
-Requests that city manager or staff report on various issues; - c.
-Requests to place items on a future council meeting agenda (consensus by council must be received); - d.
-Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and - e.d.
-Reports on district and citywide activities or news.
+Public Comment-oral communications from the public regarding matters not on the agenda but within the subject matter jurisdiction of the city. - 9.
+City Council Reports and Requests: - a. brief oral or written reports summarizing meeting or conference attendance at city expense, as required by AB 12349; - b. requests that city manager or staff report on various issues; - c. requests to place items on a future council meeting agenda (consensus by council must be received); and - d. reports on district and citywide activities or news.